daggre/da_lib/docs/features/chance/index.md

 - The `weightedChoice` function uses cumulative weights for selection
 - Disadvantage systems require passing all checks (harder than individual checks)
 - The lockbreak system includes special bonuses based on lock difficulty
-- The chance module is accessed using the global `Chance` table
+- The chance module is accessed using the global `da_chance` table
 - Item function requires an API with addItem functionality to work properly